kentaro/mix_tasks_upload_hotswap/README.md

 # Mix.Tasks.Upload.Hotswap

-This package provides a mix task named `mix upload.hotswap` to deploy local changes to remote node(s) and to apply them without rebooting whole the application (the so-called `hot code swapping`).
+This package provides a mix task named `mix upload.hotswap` to deploy local code changes to remote node(s) and to apply them without rebooting whole the application (the so-called `hot code swapping`).

 It could be convenient when you code for IoT devices backed by [Nerves](https://www.nerves-project.org/) because it's much faster than `mix firmware && mix upload`.
 Although you eventually need to update the firmware if you want to persist the changes onto devices, this task could be your help in development phase because it allows you to quickly confirm if your changes work fine on the devices without waiting long time.